 Day 1 - Saigon - arrival and introductory walking tour

-Arrival in Saigon, and check in to a downtown hotel.
-Leisurely afternoon to get a feel for this sometimes hectic but always fascinating city; explore the area, browse the markets or just relax in a cafe and watch the non-stop spectacle of the city’s traffic!
+Morning check in to a downtown Saigon (Ho Chi Minh City) hotel.
+Leisurely, afternoon introductory walk to get a feel for this sometimes hectic but always fascinating city; explore the area, browse the markets or just relax in a cafe and watch the non-stop spectacle of the city’s traffic!

 Overnight: Saigon Transport: Walk, Meals: D,

 Day 2 - Saigon (Ho Chi Minh) - tour of some of the City's sites

 Day tour of some of the City’s varied sites including the bustling Ben Thanh Market, the fascinating, albeit sobering, War Museum, charming Jade Emperor Pagoda and Saigon’s very own Notre Dame Cathedral.

 Overnight: Saigon (Ho Chi Minh) Transport: Minibus, Walk, Meals: B, L,